FAZIO11/Customer-Profiling-System/README.md

 ## Implementation Steps

-1. Load Pre-trained Models (or Train Your Own):
+1. Load Pre-trained Models:
-   - Utilize provided pre-trained models or train custom models if desired.
+   - Utilize provided pre-trained models.

 2. Image Prediction Script:
    - A script is included to load the models and predict demographics from test images.